 Latest Standings Released For The 2022 BroadwayWorld Off-Broadway Awards

+Check out the latest standings as of December 12th.
+Voting continues now through December 31st, 2022.

-The first live standings have been announced for the 2022 BroadwayWorld Off-Broadway Awards!
+The latest standings as of Monday, December 12th, have been released for the 2022 BroadwayWorld Off-Broadway Awards!
 Nominations were reader-submitted and now our readers get to vote for their favorites.

-The 2022 Regional Awards honor regional productions, touring shows, and more which had their first performance between October 1, 2021 through September 30, 2022.
-Our local editors set the categories, our readers submitted their nominees, and now you get to vote for your favorites!
-Voting will continue through December 31st, 2022.

 Winners will be announced in January!